Tech-at-DU/d3-tutorial/18-Maps-Part-2/readme.md

 First you select the element the mouse is over. `this` in an event handler is the element that generated the event.
 In this case it should be one of the circles.
 You can select it with: `d3.select(this)`.
 Then set the stroke of the circle.

-Next find the info box with via it's class name.
-Set display to `yes` to make it visible.
-Then stransform it to the location of the circle you are hovering over.
+Next find the info box via its class name.
+Set `display` to `inline` to make it visible again — `none` was hiding it earlier, and `inline` is a real CSS display value that shows it (there's no `display: yes`, so watch for that typo if you're copying by hand).
+Then transform it to the location of the circle you are hovering over.
 To do this you need to get the `cx` and `cy` attributes.

 Last set the text of the text element in the info box to the magnitude of the data.